kavia-common/preference-matchmaker-222545-222554/preference_frontend/README.md

   - RangeSliders for Height (100–220 cm) and Weight (40–150 kg)
   - Apply All button (persistent bottom bar) and Reset action
   - Provider-based state (FilterProvider) with copyWith/equality on FilterCriteria
+  - Local persistence: Filter selections are stored on device using SharedPreferences and restored on app start.

 ## Run locally
 1. Install Flutter (see https://docs.flutter.dev/get-started/install)